klementtan/portfolio/content/featured/type1who/index.md

 showInProjects: true
 ---

-Worked with a type-1 diabetic individual to develop an online knowledge repository for other type-1 diabetic individuals.
+Worked with a type-1 diabetic individual to develop an online platform that educates other type-1 diabetic individual on the latest technology that could be beneficial to them.